ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

 3. Create a file named `types.bal` and generate record types corresponding to the request payload by providing samples of the expected JSON payload.

-    The request payload accepting by the service will be a JSON object similar to the following.
+    The request payload expected by the service will be a JSON object similar to the following.

     ```json
     {